 Robotic surgery revolutionizes surgical procedures by improving precision and control.
-In this way, surgeons are able to perform minimally invasive up to more complicated procedures that would otherwise prove impossible before the invention of this technology.
+In this way, surgeons can perform minimally invasive up to more complicated procedures that would otherwise prove impossible before the invention of this technology.

 We recognize, however, that there are concerns that robotic surgery will later replace human surgeons, but that is simply not the goal.
-While this tech will certainly be developed more in the future, keep in mind that the intention for this is to be used as a tool in order to improve the art of surgery itself and not replace it entirely, or even serve as an alternative.
+While this tech will certainly be developed more in the future, keep in mind that this is to be used as a tool to improve the art of surgery itself and not replace it entirely or even serve as an alternative.

 What the Future Holds

-Keep in mind that the five trends that we have shared with you above are not the only things that the future holds when it comes to healthcare and technology.
+Keep in mind that the five trends that we have shared with you above are not the only things that the future holds for healthcare and technology.
 There are other trends to be excited about out there, like the following:

 - Artificial Intelligence Integration.
-This can improve communication lines within the facility between employees and also between the healthcare professionals and their patients.
+This can improve communication lines within the facility between employees and between healthcare professionals and their patients.

 - 3D Printing.
 The significant trend to watch out for is bio-printing since it will provide specialists with the ability to create artificial organs through bio-printing.

 - Virtual Reality.
-It will change medical teaching methods forever by providing students a closer look into real-life practice and even receive instruction remotely.
+It will forever change medical teaching methods by providing students a closer look into real-life practice and even receiving instruction remotely.

-The ones above are simply the systems that we believe will be able to provide any facility with a more solid foundation in order to easily incorporate other emergent technologies further down the road.
+The ones above are simply the systems that we believe will provide any facility with a more solid foundation to incorporate other emergent technologies further down the road easily.

 Healthcare Systems Software Trends